aileron-gateway/.github/logos/README.md

 # Logos and Icons

-AILERON Gateway logo sets.
+AILERON Gateway logos and icons.

-SVG images under this directory are in [Inkscape](https://inkscape.org/) SVG formats.
+SVG images are in [Inkscape svg](https://inkscape.org/) formats.

 ## Trademarks